 Properties in probate are perfect for investors because they’re usually in need of serious updates and repairs and the executor of the estate doesn’t have the time or money to spend making it ready to sell on the retail market.

-If you’re a FlipNerd Elite Member, there’s an entire Master Class training on Hidden Profits with Probate Leads that you can check out for free!
+There’s an entire Master Class training on Hidden Profits with Probate Leads that you can check out for free!

 Tax Delinquent Properties

 Similar to probate, these owners are likely going through a rough time in their lives and you need to be understanding of their situation.